 - Give advice to organizations on the cultural impact of policies, programs and products

 The industries with the highest levels of employment in this occupation, according to BLS data include:

 - Architectural, Engineering, and related services

 Some of the States with the highest employment of anthropologists include:

 Ready to pursue a Master’s in Anthropology Degree?

-If you enjoy fieldwork, traveling to new locations in order to learn about different cultures, and would find conducting research in a foreign language fascinating, a Master’s in Anthropology might be a great academic fit for you.
+If you enjoy fieldwork, traveling to new locations in order to learn about different cultures, and would find conducting research in a foreign language fascinating, an MS in Anthropology might be a great academic fit for you.
 Start reviewing your choices for Anthropology Masters Programs on GradSchools.com to find the program that matches your goals!